Documentation Guidelines

 Lehigh University welcomes individuals with disabilities and is committed to ensuring equal access so that all students can live, learn, and lead at Lehigh.

-The Office of Disability Support Services (DSS) supports and enhances Lehigh University’s educational mission and its commitment to maintaining an inclusive and equitable community by providing equal access and reasonable accommodations to qualified students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act as amended (ADAAA 2008).
+The Office of Disability Support Services (DSS) supports and enhances Lehigh University’s educational mission and its commitment to maintaining an inclusive and equitable community by providing equal access and reasonable accommodations to qualified disabled students in accordance with Section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act as amended (ADAAA 2008).
 Federal law defines a disability as an impairment that substantially limits one or more major life activities.
 To request accommodations, students must register with DSS and provide documentation that verifies the existence of a disability, its severity, presenting symptoms, and impact in an educational setting.

 Especially during peak periods such as summer or at the start of a semester, it may take several weeks to review and/or process information and documentation.
-First year students and new students are strongly encouraged to request accommodations from DSS as early as possible prior to attending Lehigh University.
+First-year students and new students are strongly encouraged to request accommodations from DSS as early as possible prior to attending Lehigh University.
 Current students may request accommodations at any time but are encouraged to make their requests for accommodations as soon as they become aware of a need for one.

 DSS document guidelines are utilized to ensure consistency and provide students, schools, families, and clinicians with the information needed to assist students in establishing eligibility for services and receiving reasonable accommodations at Lehigh University.
 Documentation should be comprehensive in order to avoid or reduce unnecessary time delays in decision making related to the provision of services.